-Arne Koch, Associate Professor and Chair, received his education in German Studies at Kenyon College (B.A.
+Arne Koch, Associate Professor, received his education in German Studies at Kenyon College (B.A.
 1995), the Pennsylvania State University (M.A.
 1997), and the University of North Carolina at Chapel Hill (Ph.D.
 2001).
-Before joining Colby’s German and Russian Department, he taught at the University of Kansas where his courses reflected his interdisciplinary interests in word and image studies, eco-criticism, (post)colonialism, and film studies.
+Before joining Colby’s German and Russian Department, he taught at the University of Kansas where his courses reflected his interdisciplinary interests with foci on word and image studies, eco-criticism, (post)colonialism, and film studies.
 At Colby, he continues to teach all levels of German, from beginning language courses through senior seminars.
 With an emphasis on modern literary and cultural studies, he has published a book on national and regional identities, a co-edited volume on E.M.
 Arndt (with Walter Erhart, Bielefeld), and an edition of a nineteenth-century crime novel set in N.Y. and New Hampshire (with Meredith Fast ’11).
-He has also given presentations and published articles on a range of topics that include concepts of loyalty in medieval literature, erotic literature of the fin-de-siècle, the role of faculty-student collaborative research in German (with James Violette ’11), the German Road Movie, the filmmakers Fatih Akin and Michael Haneke, and the Krautrock Band Faust (with Sei Harris ’11).
-For more on Professor Koch’s interests, courses offerings, or to learn about his Heimat of Schleswig-Holstein, Germany, simply visit his directory page or stop by his office!
+He has also presented and published research on a range of topics that include concepts of loyalty in medieval literature, erotic literature of the fin-de-siècle, the role of faculty-student collaborative research in German (with James Violette ’11), the German Road Movie, the filmmakers Fatih Akin and Michael Haneke, the Krautrock Band Faust (with Sei Harris ’11), and human-animal relations.
+Currently, Professor Koch also serves as Dean of Global Engagement at Colby.

-Courses required for the German Studies Major are also taught by Raffael Scheck, Professor of History.
+Courses required for the German Studies Major are also taught by Raffael Scheck, Audrey Wade Hittinger Katz and Sheldon Toby Katz Distinguished Teaching Professor of History, who serves as Chair of German and Russian for 2017-18.
 He received his Ph.D. in Comparative European History from Brandeis University and a Masters in History and German Studies from the University of Zurich.
 His research focuses on African- French prisoners of war in German hands during World War II and on German right-wing movements before the rise of the Nazis (1914-1933), topics on which he has published three books and over a dozen articles.
 His latest book is Hitler’s African Victims: The German Army Massacres of French African Prisoners in 1940 (New York: Cambridge University Press, 2006).
 To learn more about Professor Scheck and his courses relating to German history and culture, please view his homepage.

 Jennifer Yoder, Robert E. Diamond Professor of Government & International Studies, joined the Colby faculty in 1996 after receiving her Ph.D. from the University of Maryland, College Park.
 The courses she teaches in the German Studies curriculum are based on her expertise in German politics, German unification, postcommunist developments in the Eastern European countries, and transitional justice.
 Her book, From East Germans to Germans?
 The New Postcommunist Elites, was published in 1999 by Duke University Press.